adv100500/FlashLoanCommodityTradeFinance/README.md

-# FlashLoan Commodity Trade Finance
+# Flash Loans in Commodity Trade Finance

 Here is an example of how flash loans could facilitate commodity trade finance transactions (in the below example a spot transaction assumed with no deferred payment):